-We need to use three VMs for this lab.
-One for X-Terminal, one for the trusted server, and one the attacker.
+In this lab, we need three machines, one for X-Terminal, one for Trusted Server, and the other for the attacker.
 In the real Mitnick attack, the attacker machine is a remote machine.
-In this lab, for the sake of simplicity, we put all these three VMs on the same network.
+In this lab, for the sake of simplicity, we put all these three machines on the same network.
+Students can use three virtual machines for this lab, but it will be much more convenient to use containers.
+The lab environment is depicted Figure 2.